-Attendance Policy - 50 points (10% of your grade)
+Attendance Policy - 50 points (includes in class discussion and activities)

 Attendance is mandatory and will be taken each class and counts towards your grade.
 Students not in attendance on the first day will be dropped as a "no-show" if there are waitlisted students.
 Due to in-class presentations and presentations by quest speakers and performers it is imperative that you attend class.
 If your excused absence prevents you from turning in an assignment on its due date then you must turn in the work at the beginning of the next class you attend.